veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 ![](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/facebookui.png)

 If you're interested in more of the technical specs, there are lots of architecture diagrams on the googles.
-It includes [Hive, Hadoop, HBase, BigPipe, MySQL, Memcached, Thrift,](https://www.quora.com/What-is-Facebooks-architecture-6) and much, much more.
+Facebook is at the cutting edge of working with big data, and their stack includes [Hive, Hadoop, HBase, BigPipe, MySQL, Memcached, Thrift,](https://www.quora.com/What-is-Facebooks-architecture-6) and much, much more.
 All of this is housed in lots of massive data centers, such as one in [Prineville, Oregon](https://www.facebook.com/PrinevilleDataCenter/).

 # What does Facebook know before you post?

-Facebook data collection begins before you press "POST".
+Facebook data collection potentially begins before you press "POST".
 As you are crafting your message, [Facebook collects your keystrokes](http://www.slate.com/articles/technology/future_tense/2013/12/facebook_self_censorship_what_happens_to_the_posts_you_don_t_publish.html).

 Facebook [has previously used to use this data to study self-censorship](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM13/paper/viewFile/6093/6350) (PDF.)